angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 Now that we have our data model defined, the next step is to create the field structure that connects our data to the form.
 Angular supplies a `form()` function to create a field tree that derives its structure from the data.
-The result is a `Field` object that mirrors our data structure and maintains metadata for each field node.
+The result is a `FieldTree` object that mirrors our data structure and maintains metadata for each field node.

 ```typescript
 import { form } from '@angular/forms/signals';